gcgov/sipxecs-voicemail-transcription/README.md

  	1. Run command `chmod 777 /etc/init.d/voicemailtranscription`
 	2. Run command `chkconfig voicemailtranscription on` to make the transcription service start on bootup
 	3. Run command `sh /etc/init.d/voicemailtranscription start` to make the transcription service right now

+## Logging
+All output of the voicemailtranscription service is logged to `/var/log/voicemailtranscription.log`.
+Once you have the milter running as a service, to verify the service is working or to watch for any errors, `tail -f /var/log/voicemailtranscription.log`